 Benefits

-• Earn a total of 6 upper division units (2 units per quarter).
+• Earn 2 upper division units per quarter, for two quarters.

 • Gain transferable professional, administrative, and leadership skills.